 Our very simple solar water system has been up and running since the end of March.
 Even on cloudy days it provides more than enough hot water for our needs.
 We had no previous experience with solar water heating, so put this together in the simplest way.

 You supplied the IT300-HP-HX, we hooked up its internal heat exchanger to our existing electric water heater by removing the electric heating elements and adding a manually switched circulating pump.

 From Wayne Larsen - Big Bar Lake, BC

-System: 4 x 30 evacuated tube solar collectors, The owner built his own house incorporating energy efficient designs and right from the beginning the plan was to incorportate solar hot water space heating into the design.
+System: 4 x 30 evacuated tube solar collectors.
+The owner built his own house incorporating energy efficient designs and right from the beginning the plan was to incorporate solar hot water space heating into the design.

 "Overall I am very pleased with the components supplied by your company and I have to comment on the level of service provided by Peter Ferlow in Vancouver, Peter went above and beyond any level of customer support I expected..
 You may use me as a reference and I will be pleased to show off the system to yourself or your clients."

 Terry Fenwick, Harwood, Ontario

 I installed my two 30 tube collector system in late November 2010.